-- (a) FSS awards will be for commercial products and commercial services.
+- (a) FSS awards will be for commercial items as defined in FAR 2.101.
 Negotiate contracts as a discount from established catalog prices. - (b) Before awarding any FSS awards determine that the offered prices are fair and reasonable (see FAR Subpart 15.4 and 538.270).
 Document the negotiation and your determination using FAR 15.406-3 as guidance.